ArielJosephCohen/postseason_prediction/README.md

 # Goals of this Project

 Welcome to my project!
-The goal of this project is to use real NBA data and player statistics to see a model can be constructed that would actually predict whether a team or player might earn a trip into the NBA playoffs.
+The goal of this project is to use real NBA data and player statistics to see a model can be constructed that would actually predict whether a team or player might earn a trip into the NBA playoff.
 I am really interested in seeing if there are any trends inn the modern basketball landscape that are common among successful teams that do not have historical significance.
 I hope to learn that and a lot more through my investigation

 ***